-- Content and assessment standards for certificates shall ensure that certificate programs are consistent with the mission of the District, meet a demonstrated need, are feasible, and adhere to guidelines on academic achievement. - Certificates for which California Community Colleges Chancellor's Office approval is not sought may be given any name or designation deemed appropriate except for certificate of achievement, certificate of completion, or certificate of competency.
-Certificate of completion/competency ?
+- Students may petition to have noncredit courses counted toward the satisfaction of requirements for an associate degree.
+Add to regulation, see Ed Code below, how many units (12 units were seen at another CC, local discretion) - Certificates for which California Community Colleges Chancellor's Office approval is not sought may be given any name or designation deemed appropriate except for certificate of achievement, certificate of completion, or certificate of competency.
+Dept Certificate are less than 18 units & so others require 18 units or more?
+(12)units?